How to apply

 How many people apply to the program and how many are accepted?

 We receive approximately 275 applications each year.
-96 of which are invited for an interview and 40 applicants are offered a seat of admission.
+Ninety-six are invited for an interview and 40 are offered admission.

 Can I apply directly to an upper year if I have already completed several years of university or have completed one or more degrees?